 Team: Sandra Rieger (Biology), Yangbo Feng (Pharmacology)

-Team: Guillermo (Willy) Prado (Nursing and Health sciences), Yannine Estrada (Nursing and Health Sciences), Yelena Yesha (Computer Science)
+Team: Guillermo (Willy) Prado (Nursing and Health sciences), Yannine Estrada (Nursing and Health Sciences), Yelena Yesha (Computer Science), Jacqueline Le Moigne (Computer Science)

-Team: Minghui Cheng (Civil & Architectural Engineering), Zhao-Jun Liu (Surgery), Omaida Velazquez (Surgery)
+Team: Minghui Cheng (Civil & Architectural Engineering, Architecture), Zhao-Jun Liu (Surgery), Omaida Velazquez (Surgery)

-Team: Hadis Elyaderani (Sociology & Criminology), Sara StGeorge (Prevention Science & Community Health), Rhonda Trust (Communication Studies)
+Team: Hadis Dastgerdizad Elyaderani (Global Health Studies & Department of Sociology & Criminology), Sara StGeorge (Prevention Science & Community Health Division, Public Health Sciences Department), Rhonda Trust (Communication Studies, School of Communication)

 Team: Ye Hu (Industrial and Systems Engineering), Leslie Morse (Physical Medicine and Rehabilitation), Yingchun Zhang (Biomedical Engineering)

-Team: Cheng-Bang Chen (Industrial adn Systems Engineering), Diane Lim (Pulmonary Medicine)
+Team: Cheng-Bang Chen (Industrial and Systems Engineering), Diane Lim (Sleep Medicine)